 So with democracy, it’s time to use it or lose it.
 We need a radical devolution of power to towns, cities, regions, nations and neighbourhoods.
-There should be no decision about us without us.

 On the first day of a Labour government I want to see all the cronies appointed by the Tories – to the BBC, the National Trust etc – dismissed, along with the “non-executive directors” they’ve placed in government departments.
-The bizarre arrangements that allow corporate CEOs to direct how public money is spent should be scrapped: public service should be done by neutral public servants only.
+The bizarre arrangements that allow corporate CEOs to decide how public money is spent should be scrapped: public service should be done by neutral public servants only.

 Want to know how?
 Click here.